message/iata/SG.md

 2. Passengers entering and transiting Singapore must have a negative COVID-19 PCR test result taken at most 72 hours before departure.
 The test result must be in English and must include the date the test was taken, and a minimum of 2 personal identifiers as stated in the passport (i.e. name and either date of birth or passport number).
 More details can be found at <a href="https://www.moh.gov.sg/covid-19/faqs/faqs---border-measures-and-changes-to-stay-home-notice-requirements">https://www.moh.gov.sg/covid-19/faqs/faqs---border-measures-and-changes-to-stay-home-notice-requirements</a> .
 - This does not apply to:
 - passengers younger than 3 years;
-- passengers who in the past 21 days have only been to or transited through Brunei Darussalam, China (People’s Rep.), Hong Kong SAR, China, Indonesia, Macao SAR, China or New Zealand.
+- passengers who in the past 21 days have only been in or transited through Brunei Darussalam, China (People’s Rep.), Hong Kong SAR, China, Indonesia, Macao SAR, China or New Zealand;
+- effective 8 August 2021, passengers who in the past 21 days have only been in or transited through Chinese Taipei.
 3. Passengers who have been in Indonesia in the past 21 days must have a negative COVID-19 PCR test taken at most 48 hours before departure.
 - This does not apply to passengers younger than 3 years.
 4. Passengers with an Air Travel Pass approval letter issued by Singapore, passengers with a valid SafeTravel Pass approval letter issued by Singapore under the Singapore-Brunei Reciprocal Green Lane and Singapore-China Fast Lane, and passengers with an approval letter from the Ministry of Trade and Industry (MTI) with the reference numbers C01 or C21 must: